 - 5.11.1 Ignition is only permitted by means of a single ignition coil and single spark plug per cylinder.
-The use of plasma, laser or other high frequency ignition techniques is forbidden.
-Only approved parts may be used and the list of parts approved by the FIA, and the approval procedure, may be found in the Appendix to the Technical Regulations. - 5.11.2 Only conventional spark plugs that function by high tension electrical discharge across an exposed gap are permitted.

-Spark plugs are not subject to the materials restrictions described in Articles 5.16 and 5.17.
+The use of plasma, laser or other high frequency ignition techniques is forbidden. - 5.11.2 Only conventional spark plugs that function by high tension electrical discharge across an exposed gap are permitted. - Spark plugs are not subject to the materials restrictions described in Articles 5.16 and 5.17.